Who am I?

 What do I know?

-- I’m currently studying nutrition through Trinity School of Natural Health.
+- I am a certified nutritional counselor through Trinity School of Natural Health.

 - I am a graduate of Elim Bible Institute.
 I have a passion for teaching the body of Christ about physical fitness as a spiritual discipline.